Advisors guide your academic path and help you stay on track to graduate.

 If you have an Associate of Arts degree, you can usually complete an MSU degree in two years if you take 15 credit hours per semester.

 In addition to meeting with your advisor, you must also submit an advisor approved program of study form to the Graduate College.
-This form outlines the courses you plan to take to complete the public health degree.
+This form outlines the courses you plan to take to complete your graduate degree.